But what does a box mean to me, a person well over 60? Let me tell you about just one box.

-I put a stake next to it and put cord around the box and the stake.
-No, of course it wasn’t to prevent someone form stealing my temporary letterbox, it was to stop it from being blown away.
+I put a stake next to it and put the cord around the box and the stake.
+No, of course, it wasn’t to prevent someone from stealing my temporary letterbox, it was to stop it from being blown away.
 It can get very windy this time of year.
 With rain about I moved it under the shelter of the carport at night and brought it out early each morning.

 Yesterday my new letterbox took over the task of securing and protecting my mail and the box has served its purpose.
 Well not quite; next week it goes out with the papers and cardboard for recycling.

-Have you ever had your letterbox stolen or something complete odd and random?
+Have you ever had your letterbox or something completely odd stolen ?
 What did you do?
 Tell us below.

 To write for Starts at 60 and potentially win a $20 voucher, send your articles to our Community Editor here.